fssolutions/AuthDocs/misc/credentials.rst

 * **Scope Secret** (also called Client Secret in some contexts): ``secret123`` (expires in january 1st of 2018).

-Fixed Access Tokens
+Access Tokens
 ********************************************************************************
-Some Access Tokens are available in order to
+A permanent Access Token is available in order to ease API configuration even without implementing the token retrieval.

+ * ``access_token+jameswhite``